bfrancom/benfran.com/_pages/recruiters.md

 * Checkout my [about](/about/) page to get to know me better.
 * The position will need to be fan-freakin'-tastic!
 It definitely shouldn't be just a run-of-the-mill, boring company–unless of course you are Elon Musk, and it is [**the** boring company](https://www.boringcompany.com).
 * Any opportunities would have to be super-compelling to even consider a change.
+* The ability to Remote/Telecommute full-time from anywhere in the world.
+I'm not completely against going to an office, but there would need to be a very compelling reason as to why.
-* Since I have a proven track record of saving or generating multi-millions of $ per year, pay will need to be within the top 10% of the industry, based on MATANG rates.
-For more info, please see:
+* Since I have a proven track record of saving or generating millions dollars per year, pay will need to be within the top 10% of the industry.
+For more info and examples, please see:
   * https://www.levels.fyi/company/Amazon/salaries/Software-Engineer/Principal-SDE/
   * https://www.levels.fyi/company/Facebook/salaries/Software-Engineer/E7/
   * https://www.levels.fyi/company/Google/salaries/Software-Engineer/L7/

-* The ability to Remote/Telecommute full-time from anywhere in the world.
-I'm not completely against going to an office, but there would need to be a very compelling reason as to why.

 If this sounds like something you could offer, let's talk over lunch!